Welcome to my profile. I'm Greg.

 - Accredited member of UKCP, AVIVA, EAP

-As an experienced counsellor, I can work with you through your struggles, anxiety and distress.
+As an experienced online counsellor, I can work with you through your struggles, anxiety and distress.
 I believe my capacity for compassion & understanding can help you gain insight & change your life for the better.
 I offer attentive listening & feedback.

 Accredited register membership